EMMETT UK ANNUAL SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR THE PERIOD JUNE 2016 TO MAY 2017

 We have a zero tolerance approach to modern slavery occurring within our own business and our supply chains.
 We understand that we have a responsibility to address modern slavery risks and to support this we have robust policies in place to tackle and prevent modern slavery practices.

 Emmett is a privately owned farming business that grows vegetables and packages them for the retail sector.

 We have farming operations across the UK, Spain and Italy and our Head Office is situated in Fosdyke, Lincolnshire which is where we pack and dispatch the majority of our products.

 Having said that we recognise that all employees across the business can support this in identifying and preventing labour exploitation.
-Over the year ahead our training will educate all staff about modern slavery and what they can do to identify and prevent exploitation both within our own business and our supply chains.
+We have set out below our achievements in training staff over the past year and our intentions for the year, in order to continue with our commitment to educate all staff about modern slavery and what they can do to identify and prevent exploitation both within our own business and our supply chains.

 Emmett has an up to date Preventing Hidden Labour Exploitation Policy which sets out the Company’s commitment to prevent labour exploitation.
 In addition to this we support managers in the business to attend relevant training and workshops to increase awareness and understanding of the issue and how it can be prevented and combatted in our business and supply chains.
 We have a full suite of policies throughout the business on all employment matters which reflects our commitment to act ethically and with integrity at all times.